mir-group/phoebe/doc/sphinx/source/inputFiles.rst

 constantRelaxationTime
 ^^^^^^^^^^^^^^^^^^^^^^

 * **Description:** If specified, we solve the BTE with the constant relaxation time approximation, where the electron or phonon lifetime is set to this input value.
-(Fast but inaccurate!)
+(Fast but inaccurate, essentially only appropriate for the prediction of the Seebeck coeffient in materials where bandstructure effects dominate S!)

 * **Format:** *double+units*